rubixchain/learn/content/node-setup.md

 1) Open a fresh instance of terminal under download path and run the following commands (without $)

-  a) $ chmod +x RubixOneClickSetup-Linux
+  - $ chmod +x RubixOneClickSetup-Linux

-  b) $ ./RubixOneClickSetup-Linux
+  - $ ./RubixOneClickSetup-Linux

-  c) Provide user password when asked
+  - Provide user password when asked

 {{< /expand >}}